tarunchauhan707/weather_app/README.md

 ﻿# Weather App
 This is a weather application built using Next.js and Heroui (previously known as Next UI).
 It fetches weather data from the OpenWeather API.

+You can access the application at [WEATHER APP](https://weather-app-blond-two-42.vercel.app/)

 ## Table of Contents

 - [Technologies Used](#technologies-used)